-EC § Choosing a School Within District in Which Parent Lives: The law (EC §35160.5(b)) requires the school board of each district to establish a policy that allows parents to choose the schools their children will attend, regardless of where the parent lives in the district.
+Choosing a School Within District in Which Parent Lives: The law (EC §35160.5(b)) requires the school board of each district to establish a policy that allows parents to choose the schools their children will attend, regardless of where the parent lives in the district.
 The law limits choice within a school district as follows:

-- Students who live in the attendance area of a school must be given priority to attend that school over students who do not live in the school's attendance area. - In cases in which there are more requests to attend a school than there are openings, the selection process must be "random and unbiased," which generally means students must be selected through a lottery process rather than on a first-come, first-served basis.
-A district cannot use a student's academic or athletic performance as a reason to accept or reject a transfer. - Each district must decide the number of openings at each school which can be filled by transfer students.
-Each district also has the authority to keep appropriate racial and ethnic balances among its schools, meaning that a district can deny a transfer request if it would upset this balance or would leave the district out of compliance with a court-ordered or voluntary desegregation program. - A district is not required to provide transportation assistance to a student that transfers to another school in the district under these provisions. - ❖ If a transfer is denied, a parent does not have an automatic right to appeal the decision.
-A district may, however, voluntarily decide to put in place a process for parents to appeal a decision.
+☐ Students who live in the attendance area of a school must be given priority to attend that school over students. who do not live in the school's attendance area. ☐ In cases in which there are more requests to attend a school than there are openings, the selection process me be "random and unbiased," which generally means students must be selected through a lottery process rather th on a first-come, first-served basis.
+A district cannot use a student's academic or athletic performance as a reason accept or reject a transfer. ☐ Each district must decide the number of openings at each school which can be filled by transfer students.
+Ea district also has the authority to keep appropriate racial and ethnic balances among its schools, meaning that district can deny a transfer request if it would upset this balance or would leave the district out of compliance with court-ordered or voluntary desegregation program. ☐ A district is not required to provide transportation assistance to a student that transfers to another school in t district under these provisions. ☐ If a transfer is denied, a parent does not have an automatic right to appeal the decision.
+A district may, howev